 Recent sales of properties are important yardsticks used by appraisers in determining market values.
 An easy rule of thumb is to ask yourself if you could sell your property at the appraised price.
 If your answer is "yes" or "I think I could sell it for a lot more," then you should be satisfied with your appraised value.

-You will be notified with the results of our review.
 If you are still unhappy, you can file a Board of Revision form in our office between January 1 and March 31 of next year and meet with the Board to discuss your concerns.

 Informal hearings will be held at the following locations: